mettbroetchen43/AudioPKG/README.md

     Each format has its own quirks, limitations, and corner cases.

 **AudioPKG** solves this by separating metadata from the audio file entirely.
 This makes metadata access predictable, editable, and format-agnostic.

+  This Repo is a WIP Format Specification.